Andrew Neave: Playing career

 A Brisbane junior, Neave started his rugby league career in 1989 playing for QRL side Easts Tigers in the Brisbane competition.
-In 1994, after five seasons with Easts, Neave along with Easts coach John Lang were signed by the Cronulla Sharks.
+In 1994, after five seasons with Easts, Neave along with Easts coach John Lang were signed by the Cronulla-Sutherland Sharks.
 He made his first grade debut in his side's 24−16 victory over the Canberra Raiders in round 1 of the 1994 season as a replacement for the injured Aaron Raper.
 Despite the Sharks narrowly missing out on finals qualification for the first time since 1989, finishing in 7th position, Neave had a brilliant rookie season, he played in all 22 of his side's games and scored 5 tries.
-Neave's stint with the Sharks ended at the conclusion of the 1995 season.
+Neave's stint with the Cronulla outfit ended at the conclusion of the 1995 season.

-In 1996, Neave joined newly admitted side the Western Reds but only played 2 games for the club.
-The last of these games was in his side's 32−12 against the Canberra Raiders at the WACA Ground in Round 9 1996.
+In 1996, Neave joined newly admitted side the Western Reds but only played two games for the club.
+The last of these games was in his side's 32−12 against the Canberra Raiders at the WACA Ground in round 9 1996.
 This would prove to be Neave's last game in first grade, as he was released by the Reds at the end of the 1996 season and never played first grade rugby league again.
-In total, Neave played 34 games and scored 9 tries.
+In total, Neave played 34 games and scored nine tries.